Jade010/Python/NameGenerator/README.md

 # Name Generator App

 ## Overview
-The Name Generator is a fun and simple Python application designed to generate random names for a variety of purposes.
-I enjoy using randomized names for faux data, game characters, and creative writing so I developed this application to make the process easier.
+This repository contains a Python script, NameGenerator.py, that utilizes the tkinter library to create a GUI application for generating random names.
+It can generate first names, last names, or both, based on the input files first-names.txt and last-names.txt.
+I really enjoy using randomized names for faux data, game characters, and creative writing so I developed this application to make the process easier.

 ## Key Features
 - Ability to generate first names, last names, or full names based on user selection.